 ASME has been defining crane safety since 1916.

 BTH-1 provides minimum structural and mechanical design and electrical component selection criteria for ASME B30.20 below-the-hook lifting devices.
 The provisions in this Standard apply to the design or modification of below-the-hook lifting devices.
 Compliance with requirements and criteria that may be unique to specialized industries and environments is outside of the scope of this Standard.
 Lifting devices designed to this Standard shall comply with ASME B30.20, Below-the-Hook Lifting Devices.
-ASME B30.20 includes provisions that apply to the marking, construction, installation, inspection, testing, maintenance, and operation of below-the-hook lifting devices.
+B30.20 includes provisions that apply to the marking, construction, installation, inspection, testing, maintenance, and operation of below-the-hook lifting devices.